Research: Epiphone serial numbers and production estimates (1931–1956)

 54969 | Emperor | Registry |

 According to our theory, the figures presented in column "Registry+interpolated" can be seen as "minimum" production estimates for the respective models, i.e. how many were "at least" produced.
-I consider these "minimum" estimates as pretty reliable, although they are not to be mistaken as total production estimates.
+I consider these "minimum" estimates as pretty reliable (although of course they are not to be mistaken as total production estimates).

 However, the data also allows for calculating rough estimates of total production numbers for each model and period – by employing approximation (extrapolation) methods.
-Extrapolation algorithms tentatively attribute undocumented SN/model pairs in gaps between two (assumed) adjacent model batches – see example in Fig. 4.
+Our extrapolation algorithm tentatively attributes undocumented SN/model pairs located in the "gaps" between two (assumed) adjacent model batches – see example in Fig. 4.

-Fig. 4: Extrapolation of SN/model pairs between two assumed model batches (example): The 6 undocumented SNs 55236–55241 are likely to include models of the previous batch (=Triumph) and/or subsequent batch (=Blackstone), although their relative distribution is not known.
-Our applied extrapolation algorithm equally assigns 50% of the missing SNs to the previous model and 50% to the subsequent model – in this example 3 Triumphs and 3 Blackstones.
-Note: Theoretically, such SN gaps may include a small batch of a third model.
+Fig. 4: Extrapolation of SN/model pairs between two assumed model batches (example): The 6 undocumented SNs 55236–55241 are likely to include models of the previous batch (=Triumph) and/or subsequent batch (=Blackstone), however their relative distribution is not known.
+Our applied extrapolation algorithm equally assigns 50% of the missing SNs to the previous model and 50% to the subsequent model – in this example the 6 SNs in question are tentatively assigned to 3 Triumphs and 3 Blackstones.
+Note: Possibly, such SN gaps may actually include a small batch of a third model.

 SN | Model | Data